c8linr/c8linr/README.md

 <h1>Hi, I’m C8linR</h1>
 <ul>
   <li>I’m interested in coding and fibre art</li>
-  <li>I’m currently taking taking the Computer Programmer diploma at Algonquin College</li>
+  <li>I expect to graduate with the Computer Programmer diploma at Algonquin College in August 2022</li>
 </ul>

 --------